CIT2318/intro-to-laravel/getting-started.md

 ###What else can go wrong?

 Depending on which version of XAMPP you have installed you may need to enable some PHP extensions.
 See https://laravel.com/docs/5.4/installation for server requirements.
-You may need to enable a PHP extension.
 If you unsure how to enable extensions please ask in a practical session.